lineality/Online_Voting_Using_One_Time_Pads/README.md

 - everyone has impossible tools to solve impossible problems
 - everyone instantly learns and generalizes everything with time-travel
 - no one makes schedule mistakes
-- communication is automatic and effortless and uses timetravel
+- communication is automatic and effortless and uses time travel